nylas/nylas-python/README.md

 pip install nylas --pre
 ```

-To install the SDK from source, clone this repo and run the install script.
+To install the SDK from source, clone this repo and run the install script:

 ```bash
 git clone https://github.com/nylas/nylas-python.git && cd nylas-python